dumlutimuralp/antrea-packet-walks/part_b/README.md

 The table has only two flow entries.
 The first flow entry checks whether if the destination IP of the flow is part of the service CIDR range configured in the cluster (which is 10.96.0.0/12); if it does, then certain actions are taken on the flow to steer the flow to the antrea-gw0 interface on the node.

 The destination IP of the current flow is frontend pod IP (10.222.1.48) and it does not fall into the service CIDR range in the first flow entry in Table 40.
-Hence it matches the second/last flow entry.
-That flow entry basically hands the over to Table 50 (actions=resubmit(,50)) .
+Hence the current flow matches the second/last flow entry.
+That flow entry basically hands the flow over to Table 50 (actions=resubmit(,50)) .
 So next stop is Table 50.

 **Note :** In the OVS Pipeline diagram [here](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#2-ovs-pipeline), there are tables 45-49 before Table50.
 However those tables are in use only when Antrea Network Policy feature of Antrea is used.
 In this Antrea environment, it is not used.